 Individual Items – By selecting individual items, each time you add a component it will be used as one accordion item.
 The idea is to add a few components all next to each other and the entire thing will work as one accordion. (the components will ‘know’ they are next to each other and will open/close when needed’).

-Dynamic Items – If wanting to populate the accordion dynamically using ACF repeater fields, only one component needs to be added.
+Dynamic Items – If wanting to populate the accordion dynamically using ACF repeater or Meta Box cloneable group fields, only one component needs to be added.
 The field names will need to be filled in order to see the element.
 (If no content, you can always style by changing the accordion back to ‘individual items’ and then change back to dynamic once you have finished).

 The Accordion Structure